Hubmakerlabs/hoover/doc/browser.md

 ## Overview

 The **Hoover Data Browser** is a simple, single-page application that displays the latest social media events aggregated by the Hoover from decentralized networks such as Nostr, Bluesky, and Farcaster.
-These events are stored on Arweave, and the browser allows users to view and step backward through the history of events, demonstrating how the Hoover system aggregates and manages decentralized social media data.
+These events are queried from the Arweave mainnet, and the browser allows users to view and step backward through the history of events, demonstrating how the Hoover system aggregates and manages decentralized social media data.

 The primary purpose of the Hoover Data Browser is to showcase how data from multiple decentralized networks is collected and stored on Arweave, as well as provide basic verification for the events from each protocol.
 This verification helps ensure the integrity of the event data and confirms that events have not been tampered with.